thegetty/quire-docs/content/home.md

 </div>

 Quire is a modern, multiformat publishing tool designed for longevity, discoverability, and scholarship.
-Using a single set of plain text files, Quire creates books as authoritative and enduring as print and as vibrant and feature-rich as the web, all without paying a fee or maintaining a complicated server.
+Using a single set of plain text files, Quire creates books as authoritative and enduring as print and as vibrant and feature-rich as the web—all without paying a fee or maintaining a complicated server.

 Created by [Getty](https://www.getty.edu), free to use.